Skip to content

 ::application.security

-Use ::application.security block to define element security
+Use ::application.security to define application entry security.

 Option / parameterDescription

--recreateWipe all security first
+-recreateWipe all existing application security first.

-• a valid MDX expression, i.e.: "{TM1DRILLDOWNMEMBER( {[}ApplicationEntries].[Analysis]}, ALL, RECURSIVE )}"
+• MDX (e.g. "{TM1DRILLDOWNMEMBER( {[}ApplicationEntries].[Analysis]}, ALL, RECURSIVE )}")

 img